Birth Control FAQ

 - Intrauterine devices (IUDs)

 The method you choose depends on you, your personal needs and current health.
 When used correctly, all methods of birth control are safe and effective.
-We recommend speaking with your healthcare provider to determine which method suits you best.
-Learn more about choosing birth control ›
+We recommend speaking with your healthcare provider to determine which method suits your needs best.

 There are two types of IUD: